pimcore/pimcore/doc/Development_Documentation/06_Multi_Language_i18n/04_Shared_Translations.md

 Available languages are defined within the system languages, see [here](./README.md).

-Shared Pimcore translations are stored in `translations_messages` MySQL table and can be versioned using [Migrations]https://pimcore.com/docs/pimcore/current/Development_Documentation/Development_Tools_and_Details/Migrations.html and GIT.
+Shared translations are stored in `translations_messages` database table and can be versioned using [Migrations](https://pimcore.com/docs/pimcore/current/Development_Documentation/Development_Tools_and_Details/Migrations.html)
 ## Translations case sensitivity

 Translations are case sensitive by default.
 You can